katjawittfoth/meditation/README.md

-# Exploring impact of meditation on my sleep and health
+# Exploring the impact of meditation on my sleep and health

 I have been meditating on and off since March 2020.
 I was wondering if my meditation practice started to already impact my sleep and heart health.
 So, I analyzed my Oura Ring data with regards to meditation.
 This is what I found: